xksteven/xksteven.github.io/resources/resume.md

     Quantified which AI safety benchmarks actually measure safety by analyzing whether task performance improves automatically as models scale.

 [The WMDP Benchmark: Measuring and Reducing Malicious Use With Unlearning](https://www.wmdp.ai/) **ICML 2024**
-	Developed a benchmark for measuring information hazards and a baseline unlearning method for removing dangerous knowledge from large language models.
+	Designed the research methodology and developed a benchmark for measuring information hazards and a baseline unlearning method for removing dangerous knowledge from large language models.

 [HarmBench: A Standardized Evaluation Framework for Automated Red Teaming and Robust Refusal](https://www.harmbench.org/) **ICML 2024**
-    Built a standardized evaluation framework for probing models against harmful behaviors including misinformation, cybercrime, and chemical/drug synthesis.
+    Designed a standardized evaluation framework for probing models against harmful behaviors including misinformation, cybercrime, and chemical/drug synthesis.

 [Representation Engineering: A Top-Down Approach to AI Transparency](https://www.ai-transparency.org/) **2024**
     Introduced a top-down approach to probing model internals, enabling both interpretability and control of learned representations.